 Robinett notes that black seed oil is rich in fatty acids.
 But these are considered the good, healthy, unsaturated kinds of fats, things like Omega-6 and Omega-9, which can't be naturally produced by the body.
-Omega-6 can help with hair growth and skin regeneration, while Omega-9 can help increase energy and improve mood.
+Omega-6 can help have many hair benefits, such as promoting growth and skin regeneration, while Omega-9 can help increase energy and improve mood.

 There's a sliver of research on this, but hear us out.
 Black seed can potentially be beneficial when it comes to memory and focus, according to one teensy tiny study of 20 elderly participants published in the Journal of Ethnopharmacology.
 The study investigated the effect of Nigella sativa on memory cognition and cognitive health in elderly volunteers.
 These participants were divided into two groups, with one group given a capsule twice daily for nine weeks and the other given a placebo.
 When given a series of tests, it was shown that the Nigella sativa had a positive impact on memory, attention, and cognition.